The scope of this page includes both tinnitus and hyperacusis in both pediatric and adult populations.

 For guidance and considerations on infection control practices during the treatment process, see the ASHA page on infection control resources for audiologists and speech-language pathologists.

 Assessment of tinnitus and/or hyperacusis may result in recommendations for management/treatment options and/or referral to medical professionals.
 Management of tinnitus and/or hyperacusis is often an interdisciplinary endeavor (e.g., audiologist, otolaryngologist, psychiatrist, psychologist, primary care physician).
 See the ASHA resource on interprofessional education/interprofessional practice (IPE/IPP) for more information.
 Intervention may address a patient’s concerns regarding thoughts and emotions, sleep, concentration, and hearing.
-See the ASHA resource on person-centered care in audiology.
+See the ASHA resource on focusing care on individuals and their care partners.
 The Ida Institute offers tools and resources for counseling both adults and children regarding tinnitus and other hearing concerns.

 ASHA’s resource, Person-Centered Focus on Function: Tinnitus Management [PDF], provides an example of functional goals that are consistent with the World Health Organization’s International Classification of Functioning, Disability, and Health (ICF).